pcdshub/typhos/docs/source/python_methods.rst

 Adding Methods
 ==============
-Each :class:`.TyphonDeviceDisplay` has an :attr:`.method_panel`.
+Each :class:`.TyphosDeviceDisplay` has an :attr:`.method_panel`.
 You can add methods manually or pass them in via the constructor.
 In order to make the appropriate widgets,  the function signature is examined.
 For example lets make a mock
 function: